 In accordance with the provisions of the SRC Act, Comcare must determine the amount of premium each Entity and each Commonwealth authority ('premium payer') must pay in respect of each financial year.
-Entities and Commonwealth authorities are defined in the SRC Act to mean Public Service Act 1999 agencies, parliamentary departments, prescribed entities and body corporates.
+Entities and Commonwealth authorities are defined in the SRC Act to mean Public Service Act 1999 agencies, parliamentary departments, prescribed entities, body corporates and the ACT Government.

-Under section 97E of the SRC Act, determinations must be made in accordance with the Safety, Rehabilitation and Compensation Commission's (the Commission's) written guidelines that are issued to Comcare's CEO.
+Under section 97E of the SRC Act, determinations must be made in accordance with the Safety, Rehabilitation and Compensation Commission's (the Commission's) written guidelines that are issued to the CEO.

-Section 73 of the SRC Act provides that the Minister for Employment and Workplace Relations (the Minister) may give direction to Comcare about the performance of its functions or the exercise of its powers.
+Section 73 of the SRC Act provides that the responsible Minister (the Minister) may give direction to Comcare about the performance of its functions or the exercise of its powers.
 The Minister has not given any directions in relation to the setting of premiums.